 We believe participation in sport provides positive social and physical benefits to people with disabilities, and plays an important role in changing community perceptions of people with disabilities.

-Through the Paralympic Education Program powered by Telstra, we have educated over 422,000 Australian school children about Paralympic sport and the importance of inclusion of people with disabilities.
+Through the Paralympic Education Program, we have educated over 422,000 Australian school children about Paralympic sport and the importance of inclusion of people with disabilities.